tho20/Lyric-Generation-Model/README.md

 <img width="601" alt="Screen Shot 2022-04-18 at 17 41 33" src="https://user-images.githubusercontent.com/47124192/163882446-4d63ab3b-2d03-4e5c-99a9-b9fb6bdddb8e.png">

 We chose a size of 1078 characters since that is the mean of all lyrics in the dataset.
-We believe that our results are satisfactory given the amount of our training data (50 000 songs/lyrics).
-Notice that our model even learned how to rhyme (first few lines of 4th paragraph).
+We believe that our results are reasonable given the amount of our training data (50 000 songs/lyrics) and amount of time spent training the model (limited computational resources).
+Our model managed to generate meaningful lyrics even though it makes a few gramatical mistakes and some lines might not make a lot of sense.
+In addition, our model was capable of detecting cool patterns such as how to rhyme (first few lines of 4th paragraph) and when to break off a line and create a verse.

 As for the test set, we had an accuracy of about 58% as wee can see from the following graph: